vshulya/how-to-learn/README.md

 # Project How to Learn

 ## About
-One page layout of a landing page.
+A landing page with simple animation

 Layout was made according to the brief provided by the course Ya.Praktikum.
 This project was my first steps in HTML and CSS.
 I practiced in positioning elements within a page and creating simple animations.